Introduction into our APIs

 Product attribute requirements

-To accomodate to our clients data sets, we don't enforce a specific standard set of attributes or naming conventions.
+To accommodate to our clients data sets, we don't enforce a specific standard set of attributes or naming conventions.

 We recommend the following rules for naming and handling attributes: